MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMPackage.md

 ### -Name

 Specifies the name of a package to get.
-For example `"Configuration Manager Client Package"`.
+For example, `"Configuration Manager Client Package"`.

 ```yaml
 Type: String